-Devon SACRE is pleased to continue its support of the Learn, Teach, Lead RE programme (LTLRE).
-Devon hubs are working well to support teachers of RE, offering termly twilight meetings and networking opportunities.
+Torbay SACRE is pleased to continue its support of the Learn, Teach, Lead RE programme (LTLRE).
+The Torbay and South Devon hub is working well to support teachers of RE, offering termly twilight meetings and networking opportunities.

 The recent evaluation of the programme has brought forward a number of recommendations which are being put in place.
 This includes a better system for sending out hub meeting dates in advance, and encouraging more recognition for the hub leaders' roles from their leadership teams in their schools.